 We have increased sales of our vaccines to PRC government agencies.
 We are also pursuing a strategy to capture market share in China's growing market for publicly-funded inoculations.
 While our increased sales to PRC government agencies afford us the opportunity to expand our sources of revenue and to further enhance our brand and reputation in China, we are exposed to various risks relating to doing business with the government.
 Demand and ability to pay for our products may be affected by government budgetary cycles, shifting availability of public funds and changes in policy.
 Funding reductions, delays in payment or unilateral demands for changes to the terms of our contracts by our government customers could adversely impact our results of operations and financial condition, exacerbate the existing seasonality of our revenues and make it difficult for us to allocate resources or anticipate demand for our products.
-More importantly, we have little or no control over government procurement decisions, and government agencies that contract to purchase are products may reduce or cancel orders, or demand price adjustments or other changes to their contracts with us without our consent.
-Any of the abovementioned actions taken by government agencies could have a material adverse effect on our results of operations and expected earnings, or result in our failure to meet, or having to adjust downwards, our sales and gross margin guidance or estimates, which could adversely affect our stock price and result in substantial losses to you.
+More importantly, we have little or no control over government procurement decisions, and government agencies that contract to purchase our products may reduce or cancel orders, or demand price adjustments or other changes to their contracts with us without our consent.
+Any of the above mentioned actions taken by government agencies could have a material adverse effect on our results of operations and expected earnings, or result in our failure to meet, or having to adjust downwards, our sales and gross margin guidance or estimates, which could adversely affect our stock price and result in substantial losses to you.
 In addition, many of the remedies that are available to us when dealing with private parties, such as making claims for breach of contract or taking other legal actions, may not be available or practicable in our dealings with government agencies.

 We currently have limited revenue sources.
-A reduction in revenues of either Healive or Anflu would cause our revenues to decline and could materially harm our business.
+A reduction in revenues of Healive, Bilive or Anflu would cause our revenues to decline and could materially harm our business.

 We generate all of our revenues from sales of our vaccine products.
 We derive a substantial percentage of our revenues from a small number of vaccine products.
-88% of our sales in 2008, 39.3% of our sales in 2009 and 37.6% of our sales in 2010 were attributable to Healive.
-Revenue from sales of Healive was \$40.8 million, \$33.0 million and \$12.5 million in 2008, 2009 and 2010, respectively.
+39.3% of our sales in 2009, 37.6% of our sales in 2010 and 25.0% in 2011 were attributable to Healive.
+Revenue from sales of Healive was \$33.0 million, \$12.5 million and \$14.2 million in 2009, 2010 and 2011, respectively.
 We began marketing and selling Bilive in 2005, but sales of this product were limited before 2007.
-Revenue from sales of Bilive was \$1.7 million, \$6.2 million and \$3.6 million in 2008, 2009 and 2010, respectively.
-Because Bilive is a combined hepatitis A and B vaccine, and Healive is a hepatitis A vaccine, an increase in Bilive sales may result in a decrease in Healive sales as customers substitute Bilive for Healive.
-We expect sales of Healive to continue to comprise a major portion of our revenues from the hepatitis vaccine category in the near future.
-Since Healive and Bilive compete with each other to a certain degree, any increase in pricing pressure on these products could adversely affect our financial results.
-Because of this relative lack of product diversification, an investment in our company would be more risky than investments in companies that offer a wider variety of products or services.
+After Healive was included into the EPI program, we adjusted our marketing strategy to sell Bilive primarily in the private market, which resulted in an increase in sales of Bilive.
+Revenue from sales of Bilive was \$6.2 million, \$3.6 million and \$12.7 million in 2009, 2010 and 2011, respectively.
+As Bilive is a combined hepatitis A and B vaccine, while Healive is a hepatitis A vaccine, an increase in Bilive sales may result in a corresponding decrease in Healive sales in the private market as customers may substitute Bilive for Healive if they are sold in the same market segment.
+We target Healive towards the EPI market and Bilive towards the private pay market, respectively, in order to prevent competition between the two products.
+As a result of this relative lack of product diversification, an investment in our company would be more risky than investments in companies that offer a wider variety of products or services.